clerk/nextjs-middleware-debugging/README.md

 # Results

-We run cURL requests against both development and production to determine their behavior.
+We ran cURL requests against both development and production to determine their behavior.
 The production environment is hosted on Vercel.

 ## Control

-This prints the request URL when endpoints are accessed directly, and middleware returns `NextResponse.next()`.
+This prints the request URL when endpoints are accessed directly and middleware returns `NextResponse.next()`.

 For completeness, we include a query string (?foo=bar) in the URL.